OVERBYTEME/OVERBYTEME/README.md

 ## Whoami?

-My name is Everett, and I am currently a Security Research intern focusing on low level exploitation development.
+My name is Everett, and I am currently a Security Researcer focusing on low level exploitation development.

 ## My experience